Tribal court: Tribal Jurisdiction

 Native American tribal courts have jurisdiction over a wide range of cases that occur within their respective tribes' territories.
 Tribal courts have the authority to hear both civil and criminal cases, including disputes over property, contracts, and family law matters such as child custody and adoption.
 Tribal courts also have jurisdiction over criminal offenses committed by Native Americans within their territories, including offenses related to drugs, alcohol, and domestic violence.
-However, tribal courts do not have jurisdiction over non-Native Americans who commit crimes within tribal territories, except in limited circumstances.
+21st century legislation has increased tribal jurisdiction, however a tribal court’s authority depends on the backgrounds of the parties involved, involving different privileges if the conflict is between two Native tribe members, a tribe member and non-tribe member, with additional exceptions depending on the gender of the two parties, and the severity of the crimes.